-After over 16 years of no updates, the World Health Organization (WHO) finally updated its air quality guidelines including its recommended limits for one of the world’s biggest killers, PM2.5 air pollution.
-The WHO lowered their recommended annual limit of PM2.5 pollution by half, from 10 micrograms to 5 micrograms.
+After over 16 years, the World Health Organization (WHO) updated its air quality guidelines, including its recommended limits for one of the world’s biggest killers, PM2.5 air pollution.
+The WHO lowered their annual PM2.5 limit by half, from 10 micrograms to 5 micrograms.
+So are these new guidelines safe air quality levels for yourhome?

-Why the WHO Updated Its Air Pollution Guidelines
+Why the WHO Updated Its Safe Air Quality Guidelines

 First, let’s look at what was wrong with the previous WHO recommended safe air pollution levels.
 The WHO air pollution guidelines were last updated in 2005.
 Since 2005, there have been many major new findings on the effects of air pollution on our health.
 These findings include strong links of higher mortality and cardiovascular rates at pollution levels below the recommended limits.
 We have also learned much more about how pollution affects infertility, new born’s health, and brain health.

-During the years of 1987 to 2005 (in which the WHO made two revisions to their guidelines), there were approximately 130,000 studies on the effects of air pollution on our health.
+From 1987 to 2005, there were approximately 130,000 studies on the effects of air pollution on our health.
+During that time period, the WHO made two revisions to their guidelines.

 Since the WHO’s last update of their air quality guidelines in 2005, there have been 177,000 new studies.